-Applicants and validators independently rate an applicant's level of competence in each key competency.
-Fulfillment of each key competency and competency category is measured through the competency rating scale, which rates the applicant's skill on a scale from zero to five.
+Candidates and validators independently rate a candidate's level of competence in each key competency.
+Fulfillment of each key competency and competency category is measured through the competency rating scale, which rates the candidate's skill on a scale from 0 to 5.

-As illustrated in the schematic below, the applicant must demonstrate a competence level at entry-to-practice, demonstrating they will no longer require supervision to complete their engineering tasks.
+As illustrated in the schematic below, the candidate must demonstrate a competence level at entry to practice, demonstrating they will no longer require supervision to complete their engineering tasks.